pegros/PEG_APEX/help/sfpegDebugUtility.md

 generated it.
 It often relies on the Apex developer to provide information about the origin class and method, each developer often having also its own way to format debug logs.

-The proposed approach is to standardise all debug logs in the following way
+The proposed approach is to standardise all debug logs in the following way:

 ```className | methodName | text message | additional info (optional)```

 Class and method names are automatically added by the utility class and the developer